eejai42/conceptual-model-completeness-conjecture-toe-meta-model/biology/README.md

 ### Implications
 - Facilitates an end-to-end representation of biology that directly ties into the same data environment as quantum or chemical processes.
 - Reduces complexity by removing domain-specific code: aggregator-based formulas store all rules about gene regulation, protein-ligand interactions, etc.
-- Encourages advanced cross-domain modeling—like bridging AI-based gene expression predictions or physics-based protein folding simulations—through a single ACID-compliant structure.
+- Encourages advanced cross-domain modeling—like bridging AI-based gene expression predictions or physics-based protein folding simulations—through a single Snapshot-Consistent structure.

 ### Narrative
 #### CMCC Biology Extension